Lillian Nassif (’21), Undergraduate Diploma Ceremony speech

 Growing up in a multiethnic household in Jeddah, Saudi Arabia meant that I’d always needed to imagine connections between the languages, cultures, and philosophies that culminated in my personal identity.
 Within me were these powerful pairings: the common value of kindness inherent to both Christianity and Islam, the similar intonations of the Spanish and Arabic languages, and a host of fears and desires that are shared among all people.
 Unlike any other species on the planet, we have been gifted with the power to imagine.
 This gift allows us to see beyond the binaries and to form connections between groups that on the surface might seem worlds apart.

-From the very beginning of our association at wake forest, we were asked to imagine, because what is education without this quality?
+From the very beginning of our association at Wake Forest, we were asked to imagine, because what is education without this quality?
 It takes imagination to learn and to challenge our belief systems.
 It takes imagination to care and to defend causes beyond our individual life experiences.
 And it takes imagination to forgive, to grow and to move forward, regardless of the challenges.
 Creating a top 10 list for Wake was more than just a fun activity.
-It was an initial test of our capacity to think critically about who we are, using our creativity to convey our identity in a way that goes beyond black or white thinking.
+It was an initial test of our capacity to think critically about who we are, using our creativity to convey our identity in a way that goes beyond black-or-white thinking.

-Growing up as a woman in an authoritarian regime taught me the power as well as the danger that can come from being able to see the world for its gray spaces.
-When my external circumstances restricted me, imagination and inquiry were my strongest weapons because they offered me a vision of the future that not only felt, but in fact was limitless.
+Imagination and inquiry were my strongest weapons because they offered me a vision of the future that not only felt, but in fact was limitless.

 Wake has taught me to see imagination as a pillar for human empathy.
 And as we look to the future this year and reflect on the meaning of success, we should realize that imagination comes at the heart of that, too.
 When we think about who we want to be and what we’re going to do as we engage in the world, each of us can look back at what we have learned here.
 The times where I’ve been the most successful were not when I was motivated by external markers of success, such as prestige or status.
 My best moments here were when I was motivated by my excitement and my passion, especially when I could imagine myself doing something.